+History Internet phenomenon Positions Creation Afterlife Pirates and global warming.
+Did Jesus Exist?
 Like most people (especially those raised Christian, like I was), I had always assumed that Jesus Christ had really existed, even though he may not have been divine.

+I find this astounding!
+100 Facts.
+Atheism 101.
 "California Gothic" - Herman Krieger Someone has to say it, so I'll do it - There is no "god".